HESA Shahed 136: Geran-2

 As of late September 2023, Russian forces have reportedly started packing warheads with tungsten ball shrapnel, similar to the M30A1 and M30A2 series of GMLRS warheads.
 According to Ukrainian officials the Russian modifications included "new warheads (tungsten shrapnel), engines, batteries, servomotors and bodies".
 As of October 2023, Russia had significantly hardened and upgraded the Geran-2 in several iterations, though the authors of an occasional paper in 2024 estimated this had increased the production cost from $30,000 to about $80,000.
 One such upgrade is for a scout Geran-2 to conduct an electromagnetic spectrum survey, transmitting back to assist in safer route planning for follow-on munitions.

 In May 2024, a version of the Geran-2 with a heavier 90 kg warhead was reported.
-This version has relocated internals and a smaller fuel tank, so has a reduced range likely greater than 1000 km, still capable of reaching all areas of Ukraine.
+This version has relocated internals and, as a result, a smaller fuel tank.
+By almost doubling the warhead weight, the amount fuel carried drops to 71 liter, resulting in a reduced 650 km maximum range.
 A 52 kg thermobaric warhead option was also reported.
 This version may be painted black for night operations.
 By May 2025, the 90 kg warhead version had been widely deployed, particularly against Ukrainian electricity infrastructure.

 In September 2024, Ukrainian sources reported that the remains of a shot down Geran 2 included a Starlink satellite communications system providing internet connectivity over Ukraine, presumably to support real time video or electromagnetic spectrum surveys.
 Previously communication experiments had been conducted with 4G modems on the Ukrainian mobile phone network.
 In May 2025, The Kyiv Independent quoted Ukrainian mobile air defense sources stating that at night the drone had started avoiding strong light sources en-route, prompting air defense units to use some night-vision devices instead of searchlights.

 In June 2025, Defence Intelligence of Ukraine was reported to have examined a new type of Geran-2, which they called the MS series, which had an infrared camera and a Nvidia Jetson based computer capable of video processing and autonomously finding targets.
 It also had a radio modem capable of transmitting video and telemetry.
 This new drone has been used to scout routes prior to other attacks, scanning for mobile air defence units.